v7b1/max-thirdParty_externals/README.md

 - freeverb~ by Olaf Matthes
 - gigaverb~ by Olaf Matthes
 - rufus~ by David Zicarelli
-- s2m.wacom by Charles Gondre (macos only!)
+- s2m.wacom by Charles Gondre (macos only)
 - vinylcontrol~ originally written for PD by Niklas Klügel

 For licenses and original README files please check the individual project folders.